wetransform-os/argo-hale-testbed/README.md

 ------------------------

 This repository contains a number of example workflows for running a transformation with hale-cli in Argo Workflows.
+Out of the box these workflows are intended to be run with the test setup described here, but they can be easily adapted to run in another environment.

 **Note:** All workflows defined here assume XML/GML files as sources for the transformations (in most cases expected within a Zip archive).
 Other kinds of sources may require additional configuration related to loading the data for the transformation.